APTRS/APTRS/README.md

 - Manage All Projects in one place
 - Create a Vulnerability Database and avoid writing the same description and recommendations again
 - Easily Create PDF Reprot
-- Dynamicly add POC, Description and Recommendations
+- Dynamically add POC, Description and Recommendations
 - Manage Customers and Comapany